Delightful Distributed Policy Gradient: Delightful Policy Gradient

 DG gates each policy-gradient term by $w_t = \sigma(\chi_t / \eta)$, where $\sigma(x)=1/(1+e^{-x})$ is the sigmoid and $\eta > 0$ is a temperature.
 The resulting update over a batch $\mathcal{B}$ of samples is

+DG is therefore not an unbiased estimator of the standard policy gradient.
+It is a deliberately biased, learner-relative update rule designed to suppress low-value high-surprisal failures while preserving high-value high-surprisal successes.
 Positive delight opens the gate and largely preserves the update; negative delight closes the gate and suppresses it.
 For common actions, surprisal is small, so the gate stays near $\tfrac{1}{2}$ and acts as an approximately constant rescaling.
 We use $\eta = 1$ throughout.
-DG adds one sigmoid and one multiply per sample, with no measurable wall-clock overhead~\citep{osband2025delightful}.
+DG adds one sigmoid and one multiply per sample, with no measurable wall-clock overhead~\citep{osband2026delightfulpolicygradient}.

 REINFORCE weights updates by advantage alone~\citep{williams1992simple}.
 Methods based on probability ratios, including importance sampling, PPO-style clipping~\citep{schulman2017proximal}, and V-trace~\citep{espeholt2018impala}, require behavior log-probabilities; DG does not.
-The companion paper also studies continuous actions using batch-whitened delight to control scale; all experiments here use discrete actions.
+The companion paper~\citep{osband2026delightfulpolicygradient} also studies continuous actions using batch-whitened delight to control scale; all experiments here use discrete actions.